 Funeral and burial

-in a private coach donated by Hale
+Galesburg by rail in a private coach donated by Hale

 and Odd Fellows club members from the Veritas Lodge

-conducted by pastor Dr. William Spence - who had
+services conducted by pastor Dr. William Spence, who

-at Jennie and Mary's funeral were
+In attendance at Jennie and Mary's funeral were

 member.
-Many flags in Galesburg were
+Many flags in Galesburg were flown at

-down Main St. other churches in the city added their
+Main St., other churches in the city added their

 bells to those of the Presbyterian.